itidat/tropical-data-analysis-public/README.md

 ## 5) After making the changes outlined above, run the entire script

 Once the analysis has finished running, the results will be exported to your WD.
-These results can be used with the District Report template available for download [here](https://www.tropicaldata.org/downloads).
+These results can be used with the District Report template available for download here: https://www.tropicaldata.org/downloads.
 See screenshot below for correct download links.

 ![Tropical Data Downloads module](/images/GitHub_Templates_screenshot.png)